Australian High Court agrees to hear ex-Vatican treasurer's sex offences appeal

 Pell was convicted by a jury in the County Court of Victoria last December of abusing two 13-year-old boys at St Patrick’s Cathedral in the late 1990s when he was archbishop of Melbourne.
 Under the six-year sentence he received in March, he will be eligible for parole in October 2022, when he will be 81.

-A first appeal was heard by the state’s Court of Appeal, where judges upheld his conviction in a 2-1 majority in August.
+A first appeal was heard by the state’s Court of Appeal, where judges upheld his conviction by a 2-1 majority in August.

 Pell’s lawyers took the case to the High Court on the basis the Court of Appeal was wrong to have found that the jury’s verdict was not unreasonable.
 Lawyers also argued the majority judges had erred in shifting the burden of proof to the defence to show that it would have been impossible for Pell to have committed the offences.